Skip to main content

 Introduction

-Fatty acids, esterified to glycerol in triacylglycerols, are the major source of stored energy in organisms.
-As we burn fossil fuels to produce energy to drive our society, so can we "burn" fatty acids to indirectly produce for heat, ATP to drive biosynthetic reactions, and to do work.
-As discussed in an earlier chapter, fatty acids are highly reduced so their oxidation by dioxygen is highly favored both enthalpically (exothermic reaction) and entropically.
-Of course, the biological oxidation reactions occur in a stepwise fashion using not O2 directly, but rather less potent oxidizing agents like NAD+ and FAD.
+Fatty acids, esterified to glycerol in triacylglycerols, are organisms' major source of stored energy.
+As we burn fossil fuels to produce energy to drive our society, so can we "burn" fatty acids to ultimately produce heat and ATP to drive biosynthetic reactions and to do work.
+As discussed in an earlier chapter, fatty acids are highly reduced, so their oxidation by dioxygen is highly favored both enthalpically (exothermic reaction) and entropically.
+Of course, biological oxidation reactions occur stepwise, not directly using O2, but with less potent oxidizing agents, such as NAD+ and FAD.
 We'll focus first on fatty acid oxidation in animals (humans).

-As we discussed in the previous section, fatty acids released from triglyceride stores on signaling by epinephrine and glucagon in exercise and between meals are used for energy when glycogen stores are low and without breaking down protein in muscles to produce energy.
-Some fatty acids are broken in the normal process of membrane turnover and removal of xenobiotic lipids.
+As discussed in the previous section, fatty acids released from triglyceride stores in response to signaling by epinephrine and glucagon during exercise and between meals are utilized for energy when glycogen stores are low, without breaking down protein in muscles to produce energy.
+Some fatty acids are broken down in the normal process of membrane turnover and removal of xenobiotic lipids.

 Most fatty acids are oxidized in the mitochondria, where the oxidation reaction occurs at the beta-carbon of the acyl chain, as shown in Figure \(\PageIndex{1}\).